k8-scalar/k8-scalar/README.md

 git clone https://github.com/k8-scalar/k8-scalar/ && export k8_scalar_dir=`pwd`/k8-scalar
 ```

 **Setup other environment variables:**

-Note1: This tutorial contains many code snippets for MacOS, Linux or Windows.
-They are only tested on MacOS and Windows
+The tutorial provices a number of bash scripts to demonstrate the usage of K8-Scalar

-Note2: The snippets contain environment variables which should be self-declarative.
+These scripts contain environment variables which should be self-declarative.
 Do not forget to specify them:
   * `${k8_scalar_dir}` = the local directory on your system in which the k8-scalar GitHub project has been cloned
                          This environment variable is already set by executing the above snippet of the git clone
   * `${MyRepository}` = the name of the Docker repository of the customized experiment-controller image (based on Scalar).
 Create in
                         advance an account for the ${MyRepository} repository at https://hub.docker.com/.
 In the context of this tutorial,
                         and all experiments from the paper are stored in the t138 repository at docker hub.
   * `${my_experiment}` = the name of the directory under `${k8_scalar_dir}` where code and data of your current experiment is stored

-## (1) Setup a Kubernetes cluster, Helm and install the Heapster monitoring service

 [Helm](https://github.com/kubernetes/helm) is utilised to deploy the distributed system of the experiment.
 Helm is a package manager for Kubernetes charts.
 These charts are packages of pre-configured Kubernetes resources.
 For this system, we provide three charts.
 A shared _monitoring-core_ is used across several experiments.
 This core contains _Heapster_, _Grafana_ and _InfluxDb_.
 The second chart provides a database cluster and the third the ARBA system with an experiment controller included.